The Mass Effect series

 Conclusion

-Mass effect’s evolution of exploration system shows us an example where developpers improved the player experience from exploration on foot in a dune-like atmosphere, immersive but long, tedious and costly to make sufficiently varied in gameplay – towards a most fun and balanced system.
+Mass effect’s evolution of exploration system shows us an example where developers improved the player experience from exploration on foot in a dune-like atmosphere, immersive but long, tedious and costly to make sufficiently varied in gameplay – towards a most fun and balanced system.

 Articles on similar topics